AmericanMedicalAssociation/AMA-style-guide/styleguide/docs/code_conventions.md

 Refer to Drupal's [Javascript Coding Standards](https://www.drupal.org/node/172169) for guidelines on our preferred javascript syntactic styles (like 2 spaces, use semicolons, etc).
 Familiarize yourself with these standards and adhere to them.

-Any relevant javascript for a pattern should be stored in the pattern's own folder with the template and scss.
-We use jQuery in our applications, so you should make sure your pattern's js begins with an immediately invoked function expression (for closure) that accepts the jQuery library as a parameter like so:
+Any relevant javascript for a pattern should be stored in the pattern's own folder, along with its template and SCSS.

+We use jQuery in our applications, so you should make sure your pattern's .js file begins with an immediately invoked function expression that accepts the jQuery library as a parameter like so:

 	(function($) {
 		//your pattern javascript here
 	}(jQuery);

-If your javascript expects certain elements to be present in the DOM, make sure you wrap the js in an init function of some sort and check that the elements exist before initializing your script!
+If your javascript expects certain elements to be present in the DOM, make sure you wrap the JS in an init function of some sort and check that the elements exist before initializing your script!
 Pattern Lab doesn't automagically encapsulate your javascript, so wrapping your js thusly prevents an abundance of errors if your selectors happen to be missing from a particular page of the style guide.

 ## Annotation and Documentation

-Each pattern should have its own accompanying Markdown file that contain a useful description of the pattern and links to the relevant Jira ticket/Github issues.
+Each pattern should have its own accompanying [Markdown](https://daringfireball.net/projects/markdown/) file that should always contain a useful description of the pattern you are creating, as well as links to the relevant JIRA ticket/Github issues relating to the pattern.
 This is required to provide context in the event of uncertainty about why a pattern was created or how it ought to be used.

 Pattern Lab also provides the ability to [add annotations](http://patternlab.io/docs/pattern-adding-annotations.html) to your patterns.
-Use these annotations when you need to explanation about how a pattern is implemented.
+Use these annotations when you need to add explanation about how a pattern is implemented.